Here are 2 ways to concatenate column values in Pandas DataFrame:

 In the previous example, you saw how to create the first DataFrame based on this data:

-Let’s now create a second DataFrame based on the data below:
+Now create a second DataFrame based on this data:

 The goal is to concatenate the values from the two DataFrames as follows: